Passing of Fred Seebode on June 17, 2018:

 - Derek Ervin Holmquist, LCDR, USN d.
 1 April 1985, Age 34

 10th Company, B.S.
 Electrical Engineering, Navy Air (LB Pg.
 337) His A-6 Intruder jet disappeared in the jungle or mountains of Panama.
 He was with Attack Squadron 35, based at Oceana Naval Air Station.
 Class of 1973 in USNA Memorial Hall.
+Derek is buried at Arlington National Cemetery, Memorial Section 1.
+Please contact us if you can provide an obituary or memorial story for Derek Holmquist.

 - James Pennock “Jim” Hopkins, IV, LCDR, USN (Ret) d.
 28 Nov 2006, Age 55